Back road

-A back road is a secondary type of road usually found in rural areas.
-A country lane is a narrow road in the countryside.
+A back road (also known as a country lane in the United Kingdom) is a secondary type of road usually found in rural areas.
+Back roads are typically narrow and connect main roads to property, agricultural land, or other back roads in the countryside.
+In the United States, back roads are typically made of dirt and gravel as opposed to paved back roads typically found in the British Isles.

 Safety

 Back roads tend to have narrow lanes, limited or non-existent shoulders, inconsistent pavement with gravel patches, sharp curves, steep slopes, and poor visibility.
 The majority of American back roads were built early in US road history, prior to modern safety standards and vehicle designs.

 Back roads are less safe than other roads, boasting much higher fatality rates.
 A 2015 study by TRIP (a national transportation research group) in the United States found that back roads have a traffic fatality rate of 2.18 deaths per 100 million vehicle miles traveled, while the average across all US roads is 0.38.
 Of all vehicle miles traveled in the United States, 22% are driven on back roads, but 43% of vehicle collisions in 2015 (15,132 out of 35,092) occurred on back roads.
 In 2015, Texas had the highest number of rural non-interstate traffic deaths at 1,259, with California in second place at 1,219 deaths.